weiz9762/java-independent-study/entries/entry01.md

 public static void main(String[] args) {call method here}
 ```
 So I googled what exactly is this, the information I found was quite confusing, but I understand that "this is the name of java main method.
 It’s fixed and when we start a java program, it looks for the main method."

 ---
-### Takeaway
-1. Start things **early**!
-Because I was aware that we will have an independent study this year, I planned ahead of what I want to study first, so I can just jump right into it when the unit started.
-2. It's good to have an idea in mind before you start anything, but if you really can't think about what you want to do, just start something.
-You can always explore before you fully committed to it.
-3. A curriculum designed by professional is the best way for me to learn.
-It might not be the best approach for others, but that's the best for me.
-So, just do whatever you think is the best instead of others telling you what is the best.

----
 ### Other Java Syntax